-- How important is currency for your research topic?
+How important is currency for your research topic?

-- Are there any broken links on the page?
+If the source is a webpage, are there any broken links on the page?
 If so, that might mean the page is no longer maintained.

 Relevancy or Usefulness

-- Does the information you find have anything to do with your topic?
+Does the information you find have anything to do with your topic?

-- What are you trying to accomplish with the information you find?
+What are you trying to accomplish with the information you find?
 For example, are you writing a research paper, looking for a quick fact or deciding which classes to take?
 Does the information you find help you do that?

 Why or why not?